FAQ

 Section titled “General Questions”What is Actionbase?

-Section titled “What is Actionbase?”Actionbase is a database for serving user interactions.
-It is designed to handle user activity data in real time.
+Section titled “What is Actionbase?”Actionbase is a database for serving user interactions—likes, recent views, follows, reactions.

 Why is it called Actionbase?

-Section titled “Why is it called Actionbase?”The name Actionbase emphasizes that the system stores user actions, modeled and served as user interactions.
+Section titled “Why is it called Actionbase?”The name reflects what it stores: user actions, modeled as interactions.

 What do “interactions” and “activities” mean in Actionbase?

-Internally, interactions are represented as edges in a graph for efficient querying.
+Internally, interactions are represented as edges in a graph.
+The terms “interaction” and “activity” are used interchangeably.

 What problems does Actionbase solve?

-Instead of reimplementing indexing, ordering, and counting logic in each service, Actionbase pre-computes read-optimized structures at write time, enabling fast and predictable reads using simple access patterns.
+Instead of reimplementing indexing, ordering, and counting logic per service, Actionbase pre-computes these at write time.

 Is Actionbase production-ready?